NeuroBench/neurobench/README.md

-# algorithms_benchmarks
+# Motor Prediction for non-human primate

-Benchmark harness and baseline results for the NeuroBench algorithms track.
+This branch contains the models used for predicting cursor location based on the dataset from: https://zenodo.org/record/3854034#.ZEufx-xBwfj